 In writing about lingerie, I so often see this emphasis on femininity that can sometimes feel stifling.
 I fear that the words that I’m writing aren’t mine but have been prewritten by someone else, that loving pink is a cultural norm that I have been hypnotized into believing.
 One thing I love about lingerie is the way it can transform and control your body– but that control becomes constriction when it doesn’t feel like you have the power to dress yourself.

 I’m never going to write a post that tells you what the ‘right’ lingerie to where is or why you ‘should’ be wearing lingerie.
-When the onus of need or responsibility falls on lingerie, it looses all of its enjoyment.
+When the onus of need or responsibility falls on lingerie, it loses all of its enjoyment.
 Truth to be told, I have a contrarian streak in me that hates to follow the pack (a streak that had me hating the Spice Girls and the color pink for most of my childhood).
 If a color is associated with traditional femininity, is it oppressive?
 There is a toxicity sometimes feels like it runs through the frilly girliness that I love so much, infecting every bow and rosette and piece of lace.
 If femininity is compulsive, it starts to become a competition.
 And that’s a competition I never want to be a part of.

 All I want is to love my panties in peace, but people tell me how and why I need them is just making that harder.